 A feasibility plan engaged students and campus stakeholders to define what would make the existing Schine Student Center a more student-centered environment.
-With 1,100 individual points of input over three months, several qualities describe what is missing in Schine today, including: a memorable, unique and creative destination celebrating the essence of the University; a welcoming, relaxing, comfortable, and vibrant crossroads that encourages lingering throughout the day; flexible environments supporting a vast range of activities for both groups and individuals; and daylight, views, and openness fostering an ease of wayfinding and an inspired sense of belonging and well-being.
-These qualities provided a guiding framework for change, transforming Schine with the proposed design.
+With 1,100 individual points of input over three months, several qualities described what was missing in Schine, including: a memorable, unique and creative destination celebrating the essence of the University; a welcoming, relaxing, comfortable, and vibrant crossroads that encourages lingering throughout the day; flexible environments supporting a vast range of activities for both groups and individuals; and daylight, views, and openness fostering an ease of wayfinding and an inspired sense of belonging and well-being.
+These qualities provided a guiding framework for change, transforming Schine with the design.

 The Schine Student Center’s opening was the answer to a question 75 years in the making: How to create the perfect place for students to come together, which traces back to a 1911 Daily Orange editorial demanding a student center be built.
 Prior to 1985, there had simply been nothing like it on campus.
-Embarking on a fourth decade of fostering community, Schine is poised for recalibration, to once again be responsive to students’ evolving needs and expectations within a rapidly changing world and a soon-to-be deeply-amplified student experience.
+Embarking on a fourth decade of fostering community, Schine's recalibration once again responds to students’ evolving needs and expectations within a rapidly changing world and a deeply-amplified student experience.

 The renovation of the Schine Student Center will return it to a true student union—a place for our students to connect and experience the vibrancy of everything the Syracuse University campus offers.